ferrance/dizave42/readme.md

 - Mostly compatible with the miryoku layout while taking advantage of the extra keys on the lily58 and six-row corne
 - Support both QWERTY and COLEMAK
 - Switch between windows and mac
 - Support unicode characters on windows and mac
 - Make better use of the display
+- use something like bilateral combos to mitigate effect of home row rolls

 The layout needs to accommodate both legal writing and programming.